Google Scholar: https://scholar.google.ca/citations?hl=en&user=shsoFasAAAAJ

 Articles & Book Chapters

-with Matthew S. Wiseman, “Introduction: A Canadian Military-Industrial Complex?” in Silent Partners: Historical Perspectives on Canada’s Military-Industrial Complex (University of British Columbia Press, forthcoming 2023).
+with Matthew S. Wiseman, “Introduction: A Canadian Military-Industrial Complex?” in Silent Partners: The Origins and Influence of Canada’s Military-Industrial Complex (UBC Press, 2023).

-“Victory at All Costs: Canada’s Munitions Industry and the Environment during the Second World War,” in Silent Partners: Historical Perspectives on Canada’s Military-Industrial Complex (University of British Columbia Press, forthcoming 2023).
+“Victory at All Costs: Canada’s Munitions Industry and the Environment during the Second World War,” in Silent Partners: The Origins and Influence of Canada’s Military-Industrial Complex (UBC Press, 2023).

 “Missing from the Record: Historians, Archival Research, and Underwater Munitions.”
 Rethinking History: The Journal of Theory and Practice 25, 3 (2021): 347-371.

 “An Exceptional Mortality: Dumped Munitions, Inconclusive Science, and the Mass Death of Oysters in the Thames Estuary after the First World War.”
 Environmental History 26, 4 (October, 2021): 696-723.

 “The Use of Historical Evidence in Studies on Underwater Munitions.”
 Marine Pollution Bulletin 167 (June 2021): 1-5.